 The D5600 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A6000 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.

-So what is the bottom line?
-Is there a clear favorite between the Sony A6000 and the Sony A6000?
+So what conclusions can be drawn?
+Which of the two cameras – the Sony A6000 or the Nikon D5600 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha A6000: